cloudfoundry/app-autoscaler-release/ci/terraform/README.md

 As "Homepage URL", enter the Concourse's base URL.
 As "Authorization callback URL", enter the Concourse URL followed by `/sky/issuer/callback`.

-3. Please create a version for google secret using gcloud command or webui, with a foolowing key-vaule format
+3. Please create a version for google secret using gcloud command or webui, with a following key-value format

 ```
 id: paste your Client ID